schoolofdata-ch/openkidz/README.md

 We propose the following basic schema for this Data Package:

-- **Land/Kanton/Ort** - localisation information, which we will expand with georeferences
+- **Land/Kanton/Ort** - localisation information, which we will expand with georeferences via `data/locations-only.csv`
 - **URL** - original web address obtained from the database
 - **Kibesuisse** - 'Ja' if this childcare is part of the Kibesuisse network
 - **QualiKita** - 'Ja' if this childcare is part of the QualiKita network